freebsd/freebsd-quarterly/2020q3/ure-update.md

 the additional support for Gigabit ethernet, it became a bottleneck.

-The updates add sending and receiving multiple packets in a single USB transfer, VLAN hardware tagging, and enables TCP and UDP checksum offloading.
+The updates add sending and receiving multiple packets in a single USB transfer, VLAN hardware tagging, and enable TCP and UDP checksum offloading.
 This increased the speed on gigabit ethernet to ~940 Mbps.